JetBrains/jpa-buddy-documentation/spring-data/spring-data.md

 }
 ```

+### Keep Projections in sync with its JPA entity

+As time passes, entities may change, and you need to change projections accordingly.
+JPA Buddy allows you to synchronize an entity with its projection and vice versa.
+Read more about this feature in the [DTO Generator](https://www.jpa-buddy.com/documentation/dto-generator/keep-dtos-in-sync-with-its-jpa-entity) section.

 ### Projection Declaration Settings

 Each project may follow its own conventions for code writing.
 In the Tools -> JPA Buddy -> Projection Declaration you can configure: